Will respond to Rahul Gandhi's letter on injured elephant on humanitarian grounds: CM | Politics

 Nagarahole, spread over Mysuru and Kodagu, covers an area of 847.981 Sq km.

 Sonia and Rahul Gandhi are in the state for the party's ongoing Bharat Jodo Yatra.
-They participated in the march on Thursday morning when it resumed at Bellale in Pandavapura Taluk in Mandya District.
+They participated in the march this morning when it resumed at Bellale in Pandavapura Taluk in Mandya District.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)